Painted and lacquered cast bronze, acrylic glass, LED lights,

 Lent from the Steven and Alexandra Cohen Collection

-Installed on Simmons Quad near Ashamu Dance Studio, fall 2016
+Installed on Simmons Quad near Ashamu Dance Studio, August 2016 - August 2020

 Urs Fischer’s monumental 2005–2006 sculpture, Untitled (Lamp/Bear), will be on view on Brown’s campus for five years—a generous loan from the Steven and Alexandra Cohen Collection.
 One of a series of three, the baby-blue cast bronze sculpture reaches 23 feet in both height and width.